bollu/llvm-multidim-array-indexing-proposal/RFC.md

 ## Transitioning to `multidim_array_index`: Allow `multidim_array_index` to refer to a GEP instruction:

+This is a sketch of how we might gradually introduce the `multidim_array_index` intrinsic into LLVM without immediately losing the analyses that are performed on `getelememtptr` instructions.
+This section lists out some possible choices that we have, since the authors do not have a "best" solution.

 ##### Choice 1: Write a `multidim_array_index` to `GEP` pass, with the `GEP` annotated with metadata